Vallabh47/Electric-Motor-Temperature-Prediction/README.md

 Model Performance Summary
 After comparing Linear Regression, Decision Tree, Random Forest, and SVM, the Random Forest Regressor demonstrated the best performance for predicting rotor temperature, achieving a high R-squared score and low error metrics.

-Technologies Used:
+Technologies Used
-1. Python
+Python

-2. Pandas (for data manipulation and analysis)
+Pandas (for data manipulation and analysis)

-3. NumPy (for numerical operations)
+NumPy (for numerical operations)

-4. Scikit-learn (for machine learning models and preprocessing)
+Scikit-learn (for machine learning models and preprocessing)

-5. Matplotlib (for data visualization)
+Matplotlib (for data visualization)

-6. Seaborn (for enhanced data visualization)
+Seaborn (for enhanced data visualization)

-7. Flask (for building the web application)
+Flask (for building the web application)